Medical Scholars Research Program

 - Funding is only released when all research compliances and registration for Medical Scholars Research 370 are met.
 We do not provide funding for research started prior to a MedScholars application being approved by the committee.

-- 1 FTEQ projects are normally carried out 100% in one quarter.
+- The minimum project size is equivalent to 1 FTEQ.
+Projects are normally carried out 100% in one quarter.
 Where appropriate, the committee may approve partial effort at a pro-rated amount when the nature of the research calls for it, such as:

 - four quarters of 25%